Diego Maradona: Political views

-Maradona was idelogically left-wing.
+Maradona was ideologically left-wing.
 He supported the establishment of an independent Palestinian state and condemned Israel's military strikes in the Gaza Strip during the 2014 Israel–Gaza conflict, saying: "What Israel is doing to the Palestinians is shameful."
 He became friends with Cuban president Fidel Castro while receiving treatment on the island, with Castro stating, "Diego is a great friend and very noble, too.
-There's also no question he’s a wonderful athlete and has maintained a friendship with Cuba to no material gain of his own."
+There's also no question he's a wonderful athlete and has maintained a friendship with Cuba to no material gain of his own."
 Maradona had a portrait of Castro tattooed on his left leg and one of Fidel's second in command, fellow Argentine Che Guevara on his right arm.
 In his autobiography, El Diego, he dedicated the book to various people, including Castro.
-He wrote, "To Fidel Castro and, through him, all the Cuban people."
+He wrote: "To Fidel Castro and, through him, all the Cuban people."
+In 1990, he visited Lenin's Mausoleum in Red Square.

 Maradona voiced support for Bolivia's president Evo Morales and was also a supporter of former Venezuelan President Hugo Chávez.
 In 2005, he came to Venezuela to meet Chávez, who received him in the presidential Miraflores Palace.
 After the meeting, Maradona said that he had come to meet a "great man" (un grande, which can also mean "a big man", in Spanish), but had instead met a gigantic man (un gigante).
 He also stated, "I believe in Chávez, I am a Chavista.
 Everything Fidel does, everything Chávez does, for me is the best."
 Maradona was Chávez's guest of honour at the opening game of the 2007 Copa América held in Venezuela.
+In a 2017 interview, Maradona praised Russian president Vladimir Putin and considered him, along with Chavez and Castro, to be among the best political leaders in the world, stating: "Putin is a man who can bring peace to many in this world.
+He’s a phenomenon; simply a phenomenon".

 In 2004, Maradona participated in a protest against the U.S.-led war in Iraq.
 Maradona declared his opposition to what he identified as imperialism, particularly during the 2005 Summit of the Americas in Mar del Plata, Argentina.
 There he protested George W. Bush's presence in Argentina, wearing a T-shirt labelled "STOP BUSH" (with the "s" in "Bush" being replaced with a swastika) and referring to Bush as "human garbage".
 In August 2007, Maradona went further, making an appearance on Chávez's weekly television show Aló Presidente and saying, "I hate everything that comes from the United States.
 I hate it with all my strength."
-By December 2008, however, Maradona had adopted a more pro-U.S. attitude and expressed admiration for Bush's successor, then-President-elect Barack Obama, for whom he had great expectations.
+By December 2008, Maradona seemed to adopt a more positive U.S. attitude and expressed admiration for Bush's successor, then-President-elect Barack Obama, for whom he had great expectations.
+However, in 2017, Maradona was critical of President Donald Trump and called him "a cartoon character".